gagern/node-libtidy/API.md

 <a id="TidyDoc.saveBufferSync"></a>
 ### TidyDoc.saveBufferSync()

-Synchroneous method binding `tidySaveBuffer`.
+Synchronous method binding `tidySaveBuffer`.
 Returns the resulting buffer as a string.

 <a id="TidyDoc.tidyBuffer"></a>
 ### TidyDoc.tidyBuffer(buf, cb)

-Asynchroneous method performing the four basic steps in a row:
+Asynchronous method performing the four basic steps in a row:

 1. `tidyParseBuffer`
 2. `tidyCleanAndRepair`